AI For Refrigerator Not Cooling Calls

 Built for appliance repair teams where the first answer has to capture temperature concern, model details, timing, access, warranty context, and staff-only exceptions without making food-safety or repair promises.

-Edit call volume, buyer intent, 25% lift, and average urgent refrigerator job value.
+Edit call volume, qualified intent, 25% lift, and average urgent refrigerator job value.

 Planning model only.
 Replace with refrigerator call logs, after-hours mix, same-day capacity, diagnostic close rate, sealed-system share, warranty mix, service-area fit, replacement attach rate, and actual average invoice value.